SeanJM/you-save-me/README.md

 # How to use it

-Create a `.yousaveme.json` file in your project's root directory
+Create a `.yousaveme.json` or `.yousaveme` file in your project's root directory

 # Example configuration